Meghan Markle and Prince Harry: ‘Global Leader’ Meghan Is Princess Material

 If Meghan Markle marries Prince Harry, Markle will be a real-life princess, but the Suits star wouldn’t have to call on her acting skills to fill the role of royal princess.
 According to the Mirror, Markle is already considered to be fit for the role of “global leader” and she’s in company with some very impressive women of note.

-Meghan joined the former president of Ireland, Mary Robinson, poet Fatima Bhutton, and women’s rights activist Loujain al-Hathloul at a photoshoot as part of the One Young World forum in Canada last September.
+Meghan joined the former president of Ireland Mary Robinson, poet Fatima Bhutton, and women’s rights activist Loujain al-Hathloul at a photoshoot as part of the One Young World forum in Canada last September.
 Markle was invited to the forum because of her position as UN Women Advocate for Women’s Leadership and Political Participation, and her work as one of World Vision’s global ambassadors.

 Windswept in #Ottawa for @oneyoungworld with @fbhutto #OYW